diozsa/portfolio/README.md

 > 🧑‍🚀 **Seasoned astronaut?** Delete this file.
 Have fun!

+## 🚀 Project Stack

+The source code is composed of JSX-like components (HTML, CSS and JavaScript) and markdown files.
+Astro does the magic behind the scene
+      through a process called hydration, transforming these components and markdown files into static HTML at build time.
+      It also provides data binding capabilities, allowing to pass data (props) from the JSX components to markdown files and vice versa.

+This site's GitHub repo is connected to a hosting service via a CI/CD pipeline.
+When a change is detected on the repo's master branch,
+      GitHub sends a webhook payload to the host provider.
+This in turn triggers a new build process for the website.
+      Once the build process completes successfully, the built assets are deployed to a CDN, then the live version of the website is updated automatically with the newly built assets.

 ## 🚀 Project Structure

 Inside of your Astro project, you'll see the following folders and files: